 2. What are California’s lane splitting laws?

-- consider the total environment before splitting lanes (including pertinent blind spots, the presence of large vehicles, lighting conditions, traffic congestion, and lane widths),
+- consider the total environment before splitting lanes (including lane widths, traffic congestion, and the presence of large vehicles like semi-trucks that may have trouble seeing you),

 - split lanes between the far-left lanes as opposed to the other lanes,